What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 Impact of Marriage on Wills and Estate Planning

-Getting married automatically revokes any existing Will in most Australian states and territories.
-This means that if a person marries and dies without making a new Will, their estate will be distributed according to intestacy laws rather than their previous Will.
+Marriage automatically revokes any existing Will in most Australian states and territories.
+This means if a person marries and dies without making a new Will, their estate will be distributed according to intestacy laws rather than their previous Will.

-It’s critical for newlyweds to review and update their Wills as soon as possible to ensure their spouse is provided for and their assets are distributed according to their current wishes.
+It’s essential for newlyweds to review and update their Wills as soon as possible to ensure their spouse is looked after and their assets are distributed according to their current wishes.
 They should also update the beneficiary nominations on their superannuation and insurance policies.

 Challenges and Considerations

-While marriage can be a beautiful and fulfilling chapter in a couple’s life journey, it’s not without its challenges and legal considerations.
-From protecting individual assets to navigating the complexities of international unions, couples must be well-informed and proactive in addressing potential issues.
+While marriage can be a beautiful and fulfilling part of a couple’s life journey, it’s not without its challenges and legal considerations.
+From protecting individual assets to navigating international relationships, couples need to be informed and proactive in addressing potential issues.

 Binding Financial Agreements

 Couples can enter binding financial agreements before, during or after a marriage to specify how property would be divided in the event of separation.
-These may more popularly be referred to as prenuptial agreements.
-To be legally valid they must follow strict requirements like each party receiving independent legal advice.
+These are more commonly known as pre-nups.
+To be legally valid they must meet strict requirements like each party receiving independent legal advice.

 Voiding a marriage (divorce proceedings)

-To legally end a marriage, a couple must apply for a divorce order.
-They must be separated for 12 months and there must be no reasonable prospect of reconciliation.
-If there are children under 18, the Court must be satisfied that proper arrangements have been made for their care.
+To end a marriage a couple must apply for a divorce order.
+They must have been separated for 12 months and there must be no prospect of reconciliation.
+If there are children under 18, the Court must be satisfied proper arrangements have been made for their care.
 The actual divorce becomes final one month and one day after the order is made.

 A marriage can also be void if it did not meet the legal requirements, such as if one party was already married or if they are in a prohibited relationship.